Photo of two men exchanging a card.

 • Addressing social determinants of health (i.e., modify differential exposures, vulnerabilities, and consequences for socially excluded groups)

-• Tackling environmental determinants of health (e.g. increasing access to parks, reducing indoor air pollution, increasing bike lanes)
+• Tackling environmental determinants of health (e.g., increasing access to parks, reducing outdoor/indoor air pollution, increasing bike lanes)

-• Promoting healthy settings approaches in schools, universities, workplaces, food markets, and health facilities
+• Promoting healthy settings approaches (e.g., access to quality schools, universities, workplaces, food markets, and health facilities)

 • Implementing safety and human security programs

-• Develop a comprehensive plan of action that is based on evidence and that includes resources and community assets to move the work forward.
+5. In collaboration, develop a comprehensive plan of action—who will do what by when with what resources—that is based on evidence and practice experience, adapted for the context, and uses resources and community assets needed to move the work forward.

 A Healthy City for Living